uc-berkeley-w215/summer2020/prior-exams/su20-midterm.md

 > The laboratory study provides researchers the opportunity to interact with participants to learn information that can't be observed remotely. *(4 points, other valid answers may substitute for this one)*

+>> Five students identified that a field study of an untestsed technology could put high-risk participants in harms way.
+Had we provided the [instructions we are drafting for future exams](./future.md) we would require this answer.
+Since we did not, we are going to have to have to work on a relaxed criterial for answers.

 **1.5** *(8 points)*

 Researchers in a between-subjects experiment find that 17 of 30 participants heed red warnings and 14 of 31 participants heed blue warnings.
 The correct statistical test (Fisher's Exact Test, two tailed) yields a p value of 0.4462, far above the 0.05 threshold to show a significant difference.
 The researchers conclude that color has no impact on warnings.
 Give two reasons why they might be wrong.